GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 ## Deploy Grafana

 In this section, you deploy Grafana in a dedicated namespace in your cluster using a Helm chart and template.
-[Helm](helm.sh){: target="external" track-type="tutorial" track-name="externalLink" track-metadata-position="body" } is an open-source package manager for Kubernetes.
+[Helm](helm.sh) is an open-source package manager for Kubernetes.

 ### Install Grafana